opensearch-project/OpenSearch/README.md

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

+## Security
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/) or directly via email to aws-security@amazon.com.
+Please do **not** create a public GitHub issue.

 ## License